boiler-dev/boiler/README.md

 # boiler

-Boilerplate framework for the low code revolution 🥘
+Boilerplate generator framework & low code power tool 🛠️

 ```bash
 npm install -g boiler-dev
 ```

-- Boilerplate generators live in their own repos (see an [example boilerplate repo](https://github.com/boiler-dev/package-json-boiler))
+Boiler gives you full control of the generator lifecycle:

+- Generator package manager
+  - The `boiler` directory is like `node_modules` for generators
+  - Unlike npm packages, boilers are live git repos
+  - Install or update (`boiler install`)
+  - Uninstall (`boiler uninstall`)
+- Develop generators
+  - Create a new generator (`boiler new`)
+  - Commit and push code (`boiler commit`)
+    — Status of generator repos (`boiler status`)
-- Quickly commit to boilerplate repos from any project it is installed on
+  - Absorb changes from project (`boiler absorb`)
+- Generate boilerplate (`boiler generate`)
+  - Prompt for user input
-- Save user input to quickly regenerate boilerplate
+  - Store user input (`.boiler.json`)
+  - Create and update files
+  - Ensure npm dependencies

-## Install boilerplate
+## Install and generate

 1. `cd` to your project
 2. `boiler generate [git repo]`

-Boilerplate repos are cloned to a gitignored `boiler/` directory.
-Each boilerplate project inside `boiler/` is a functioning git repo that you may commit to.
+Within your project, a gitignored `boiler/` directory holds cloned generator repos that you may modify and regenerate from.

-> ℹ️ For more example boilerplate repos, take a look at [the boiler-dev GitHub org](https://github.com/boiler-dev).
+> ℹ️ For more example generator repos, take a look at [the boiler-dev GitHub org](https://github.com/boiler-dev).

-## Update boilerplate
+## Update and generate

 1. `cd` to your project
 2. `boiler install [boiler/my-boiler]`